 In this article:

-Paying back student loans might not be pleasant, but if you have a plan, you may be able to tackle your debt sooner than you think.
-For help getting started, here are five tips for paying back your student loan debt as a new graduate:
+Paying back student loans might not be pleasant, but you can tackle your debt sooner than you think if you have a plan.
+To help you get started, here are six tips for paying back your student loan debt as a new graduate.

 1. Start Paying as Soon as You Can

-2. Pay More Toward Larger, High Interest Loans First
+3. Pay More Toward Larger, High-Interest Loans First

 Take a look at your loans and see which ones are the largest and which have the highest interest rates.
-If you can pay extra each month, make sure the excess money is going toward the loans with the highest interest or balance to help save money over time.
+If you can pay extra each month, making sure the excess money goes toward the loans with the highest interest or balance can help you save money over time.

 5. Get a Side Hustle